-In a large bowl, whisk 1 3/4 cups sifted cake flour, 1 1/4 cups granulated sugar, 1/2 cup Dutch processed cocoa powder, 2 teaspoons baking powder, 1/4 teaspoon baking soda and 1/2 teaspoon salt until combined.
+In a large bowl, whisk 2 1/4 cups cake flour, 1 1/4 cups sugar, 1 tablespoon baking powder and 1 teaspoon salt until combined.
 Set aside.

-Using a handheld electric mixer or a stand mixer fitted with the paddle attachment, beat 8 egg whites and 1/2 teaspoon cream of tartar on medium speed until you reach soft peaks.
+Using a handheld electric mixer or a stand mixer with the whisk attachment (if using the same mixers, ensure they are clean, dry and grease-free), beat 8 egg whites and 1/2 teaspoon cream of tartar on medium speed until you reach soft peaks (about 1-2 minutes).
 Then switch to high speed and gradually add 1/4 cup sugar.
-Beat until the egg whites are very stiff and dry - the egg whites should be on the brink of losing their shine.
+Beat until the egg whites are very stiff and dry (about 5 minutes).

 Transfer the batter equally into your 3 pans and bake for 30 minutes or until the top springs back when lightly pressed and a toothpick inserted in the centre comes out clean.